Course Outline

 Security Foundations & Shared Responsibility for Government

-- Cloud service models (IaaS, PaaS, SaaS) and the role of application security in each model
+- Overview of cloud service models (IaaS, PaaS, SaaS) and the role of application security in each model

-- The shared responsibility model with examples of customer versus provider responsibilities
+- The shared responsibility model and specific examples delineating customer versus provider responsibilities for government operations

-- Security baselines and configuration standards, including CIS benchmarks and provider best practices
+- Establishment of security baselines and configuration standards, including adherence to CIS benchmarks and provider best practices for government environments

 Identity, Access Management & Zero Trust for Government

-- Federation, single sign-on, and multi-factor authentication in the cloud
+- Implementation of federation, single sign-on, and multi-factor authentication in government cloud environments

 Secure Infrastructure & Platform Hardening for Government

-- Harden virtual machines, container hosts, and managed services using prescriptive checklists
+- Techniques for hardening virtual machines, container hosts, and managed services using prescriptive checklists for government compliance

-- Key management and encryption patterns (at-rest and in-transit), KMS concepts, and secrets management
+- Key management and encryption strategies (at-rest and in-transit), including KMS concepts and secrets management for government applications

-- Network controls, security groups, WAF basics, and protecting service endpoints
+- Network controls, security groups, WAF basics, and the protection of service endpoints in government cloud infrastructures

 Secure Software Development in the Cloud for Government

-- Secure coding patterns and common pitfalls (OWASP Top Ten mapped to cloud contexts)
+- Secure coding patterns and common pitfalls, with a focus on OWASP Top Ten vulnerabilities mapped to cloud contexts relevant to government applications

-- Secrets handling in code and environment variables; supply chain considerations (dependencies and CI/CD runners)
+- Management of secrets in code and environment variables; supply chain considerations including dependencies and CI/CD runners for government systems

 Application Threats, Vulnerabilities, and Mitigations for Government

-- API security: authentication, rate limiting, schema validation, and API gateway controls
+- API security measures: authentication, rate limiting, schema validation, and API gateway controls for government services

 Testing, Scanning, and Continuous Assessment for Government

-- SAST, DAST, IAST, dependency scanning, and how to interpret and triage results
+- Methods for SAST, DAST, IAST, dependency scanning, and interpreting and triaging results in a government context

-- Designing continuous monitoring: logging, telemetry, SIEM integration, and alerting (CloudTrail, Azure Monitor, GCP Logging examples)
+- Designing continuous monitoring systems: logging, telemetry, SIEM integration, and alerting (examples include CloudTrail, Azure Monitor, GCP Logging) for government use

 Penetration Testing and Vulnerability Management for Government

-- Common cloud attack paths and hands-on vulnerability exploitation demos in a controlled environment
+- Common cloud attack paths and hands-on vulnerability exploitation demonstrations in controlled environments for government training

 Data Security & Privacy in the Cloud for Government